hardikj2003/desktop-voice-flow/README.md

-VoiceFlow: Desktop Speech-to-Text
-Building a faster, lighter way to capture ideas.
-The "Why" behind the Project
-Most voice-to-text tools are either buried in web browsers or are heavy, resource-hungry desktop apps.
-I built VoiceFlow to be a lightweight alternative that stays out of your way.
-Using Tauri, I was able to create a desktop experience that feels native but uses the modern web stack I'm comfortable with (React + TypeScript).

-My Tech Stack
-The Skeleton: Tauri — Chosen specifically because I wanted a tiny binary size.
-Electron apps can be 100MB+; this app stays around 10MB.

-The Brains: Deepgram — I used their Nova-2 model because the latency is incredible.
-It feels like the app is typing as you speak.

-The Face: React — For a snappy UI and easy state management.

-Architectural Decisions (The "Human" Version)
-1. Why Push-to-Talk (PTT)?
-I decided on a "Hold-to-Speak" mechanism rather than a simple On/Off toggle.

-The Reason: It’s more intentional.
-It prevents the app from accidentally transcribing background noise or private conversations.
-It also saves on API costs by only sending audio when the user specifically wants to record.

-2. Keeping Audio in the Frontend
-I had a choice: process audio in Rust or in JavaScript.

-The Reason: I chose JavaScript's MediaRecorder.
-Passing high-speed audio data from the "web view" to the "Rust backend" can sometimes cause a tiny bit of lag.
-By connecting the frontend directly to Deepgram’s WebSocket, the transcription feels instant.

-3. Respecting Privacy (Hardware Cleanup)
-I noticed that sometimes when you stop recording, the little orange "Microphone in use" dot stays on in the taskbar.

-The Reason: I added a specific "cleanup" step that manually kills the microphone tracks the moment you let go of the button.
-It’s a small detail, but it builds trust with the user.

-Challenges & Lessons
-The "Secure Context" Hurdle: I learned the hard way that modern computers won't let an app touch the microphone unless it's running in a "Secure Context" (like localhost or a signed app).
-This taught me a lot about desktop security permissions.

-TypeScript Rigor: Managing the difference between a MediaStream and a MediaRecorder was a great exercise in understanding how the Web Audio API actually flows.

-How I Tested It
-I didn't just check if it worked; I tried to break it.

-The "Mouse Slip": If I click the button but drag my mouse away and let go, does it keep recording?
-(Fixed: Added onMouseLeave as a safety net).

-The "Silent Treatment": If I hold the button but don't say anything, does the app crash?
-(Result: It stays stable and waits).

-The "Airplane Mode" Test: I cut the Wi-Fi mid-speech to ensure the app gives a clear error message instead of just freezing.
+# VoiceFlow: Desktop Speech-to-Text
+**Building a faster, lighter way to capture ideas**

+---

+## The “Why” Behind the Project

+Most voice-to-text tools are either:
+- Buried inside web browsers, or
+- Heavy, resource-hungry desktop applications

+I built **VoiceFlow** as a lightweight alternative that stays out of your way.

+By using **Tauri**, I was able to create a desktop experience that feels native while still relying on the modern web stack I’m most productive with (**React + TypeScript**).

+---

+## Tech Stack

+### The Skeleton — **Tauri**
+Chosen for its tiny binary size.

+- Electron apps: **100MB+**
+- VoiceFlow: **~10MB**

+This keeps the app fast, portable, and memory-efficient.

+### The Brains — **Deepgram**
+- Model used: **Nova-2**
+- Reason: **Ultra-low latency**

+It feels like the app is typing **as you speak**, not after.

+### The Face — **React**
+- Snappy UI
+- Simple state management
+- Rapid iteration

+---

+## Architectural Decisions (The “Human” Version)

+### 1. Why Push-to-Talk (PTT)?

+Instead of a simple On/Off toggle, I went with a **Hold-to-Speak** mechanism.

+**Reasoning:**
+- More intentional usage
+- Prevents accidental transcription
+- Avoids background or private conversations
+- Reduces API costs by sending audio only when needed

+---

+### 2. Keeping Audio in the Frontend

+I had two options:
+- Process audio in **Rust**
+- Process audio in **JavaScript**

+I chose **JavaScript’s MediaRecorder**.

+**Reasoning:**
+- Passing high-frequency audio data from WebView → Rust can introduce small delays
+- Connecting the frontend directly to Deepgram’s **WebSocket** makes transcription feel instant

+---

+### 3. Respecting Privacy (Hardware Cleanup)

+Sometimes, after stopping recording, the system still shows:
+> “Microphone in use”

+**Solution:**
+- Added a manual cleanup step
+- Explicitly stop and kill microphone tracks when the button is released

+**Why it matters:**
+- Builds user trust
+- Makes app behavior transparent
+- Respects privacy expectations

+---

+## Challenges & Lessons Learned

+### The “Secure Context” Hurdle
+Modern systems won’t allow microphone access unless the app runs in a **secure context**:
+- `localhost`
+- HTTPS
+- Signed desktop application

+This was a valuable lesson in desktop security and permission models.

+---

+### TypeScript Rigor
+Handling the difference between:
+- `MediaStream`
+- `MediaRecorder`

+forced a deeper understanding of:
+- Web Audio API flow
+- Strong typing
+- Real-time audio lifecycle

+---

+## How I Tested It

+I didn’t just test if it worked — I tried to **break it**.

+### The “Mouse Slip” Test
+**Scenario:**
+Click the button, drag the mouse away, release.

+**Fix:**
+- Added `onMouseLeave` as a safety net
+- Recording stops reliably

+---

+### The “Silent Treatment”
+**Scenario:**
+Hold the button but don’t speak.

+**Result:**
+- App stays stable
+- Waits patiently
+- No crashes

+---

+### The “Airplane Mode” Test
+**Scenario:**
+Turn off Wi-Fi mid-speech.

+**Result:**
+- Clear error message
+- No freezing
+- Graceful failure

+---

+## Final Thoughts

+VoiceFlow is intentionally simple:
+- Fast
+- Lightweight
+- Privacy-aware
+- Built with care for real-world usage

+It’s proof that desktop apps don’t need to be heavy to be powerful.